-Low and dispersed human population is evident in the Tasman and Glamorgan-Spring Bay local government areas; 70% of the areas total permanent population (22 000 people) reside in the Sorell municipality.
+Low and dispersed human population is evident in the Tasman and Glamorgan-Spring Bay local government areas; 70% of the area's total permanent population (22,000 people) reside in the Sorell municipality.
 This human population aspect in Tasman and Glamorgan-Spring Bay local government areas correlates with the major land uses, particularly the large proportion of land used for agriculture, production forestry, and conservation.
 The landscape of the East Coast FMA includes an almost continuous band of dry eucalypt forest stretching almost the entire length of the FMA.
 This could see a major fire impact a large proportion of the FMA under serious fire weather conditions.
-Subject matter experts advised that the risk profile for the East Coast FMA remain largely the same in 2023 as for 2020, due to the lack of any significant bushfires.
+Subject matter experts advised that the risk profile for the East Coast FMA remain largely the same in 2024 as for 2020, due to the lack of any significant bushfires.
+Coles Bay is an exception to this, with a bushfire in September 2023 and subsequent backburning likely to have resulted in a significant reduction in bushfire risk.